Important Note: Hiring for this position is contingent to approval by the Donor which is expected by the end of October 2020

 · IRC is committed to ensuring that IRC staff is suitable to work with children and have the knowledge s/he needs to uphold and abide by the IRC’s Child Safeguarding Policy.

-o Level of interaction with children: frequent direct contact with children
+o Level of interaction with children: Less frequent direct contact with children

 · IRC recognizes that gender equality is fundamental to the achievement of our organizational mission.
 As such, IRC is committed to the promotion of gender equality in all aspects of our operations and programs.
 Our organizational policies, procedures and actions demonstrate this commitment.

 Women candidates, minorities and persons with disability are highly encouraged to apply.

 The International Rescue Committee (IRC) is a leading global relief and development organization, established in 1933, and currently working in 42 countries worldwide.
 IRC has been working in Pakistan for over 30 years, and manages & delivers large, complex programs to meet needs in health, educatio ...Read More